xmos/xscope_fileio/README.md

 ## Installation

-All C source files are compiled during installation via pip:

 `pip install -e .`

+All C host source files are compiled by Python at runtime when necessary.

 ## Usage